Fluffy Zucchini Pancakes

 Key Ingredients

-- Mashed banana.
-Bananas add extra moisture and sweetness and keep the middle of the pancakes soft.
+- Ripe banana.
+Bananas add extra moisture and sweetness, keeping the middle of the pancakes soft.
 Not a fan of bananas?
 I’ve made these with mashed sweet potato or even pumpkin puree.

 - Milk.
 I typically use unsweetened almond milk, but any milk works.